-All coursework, internships and the dissertation must be completed within a seven year time period from date of admission to the program.
-Courses transferred into the doctoral program must also be within the seven year time limit for completion.
+All coursework, internships and the dissertation must be completed within a six year time period from date of candidacy in the program.
+Courses transferred into the doctoral program must be within a seven year time limit for completion.
 Any appeal for extension must be approved by the institution's Graduate Council and the Consortium Governing Board.